USAFA-ECE/ece382/docs/Assignments/homework3.md

 1. Build your code and run the debugger.
 1. Ensure the `Expression`, `Registers`, and `Memory Browser` tabs are visible.
 1. As you step through the code, **CAREFULLY READ EVERY COMMENT TO ENSURE WHAT EACH LINE IS DOING!**
-1. Step through the program to answer the questions in Gradescope.
+1. Step through the program to answer the questions on Gradescope.

 ```{important}